-- Meeting insurance and bonding requirements. - Furnishing all necessary labor, materials, equipment, and other services needed to complete the scope of work on the applicant's home in accordance with standards, quality and state building code requirements. - Obtaining all required permits and inspections required by the local building department. - Coordinating progress inspections with the construction team.
+• Meeting insurance and bonding requirements.

-- Performing construction as specified in a timely manner as noted in the Construction Contracts and subject to liquidated damages as noted in the ReBuild NC Construction Management SOP and applicable contracts. - Performing all work in accordance with local building, health and safety codes, and Lead Safe Housing Rule (LSHR). - Disposal of all construction debris at a licensed construction waste landfill. - Completing and submitting all required closeout documentation to the Program. - Ensuring that all materials, equipment furnished, completed systems, and work performed is free from defects due to faulty materials or workmanship for a period of 1 year and that any structural work is similarly guaranteed for a period of 10 years from the date of final inspection as detailed in the ReBuild NC CDBG-DR Construction Standard Operating Procedures (SOP).
+- Furnishing all necessary labor, materials, equipment, and other services needed to complete the scope of work on the applicant's home in accordance with standards, quality and state building code requirements. - Obtaining all required permits and inspections required by the local building department. - Coordinating progress inspections with the construction team. - Performing construction as specified in a timely manner as noted in the Construction Contracts and subject to liquidated damages as noted in the ReBuild NC Construction Management SOP and applicable contracts. - Performing all work in accordance with local building, health and safety codes, and Lead Safe Housing Rule (LSHR). - Disposal of all construction debris at a licensed construction waste landfill. - Completing and submitting all required closeout documentation to the Program. - Ensuring that all materials, equipment furnished, completed systems, and work performed is free from defects due to faulty materials or workmanship for a period of 1 year and that any structural work is similarly guaranteed for a period of 10 years from the date of final inspection as detailed in the ReBuild NC CDBG-DR Construction Standard Operating Procedures (SOP). - Ensuring ownership of the newly constructed MHU is transferred to the applicant and/or lienholder.

-Additional responsibilities are detailed in the ReBuild NC CDBG-DR Construction SOP.
+Additional responsibilities are detailed in the ReBuild NC Construction SOP and the construction contract.